SRALee12/DecentralBank/README.md

 # DecentralBank
-a peer-to-peer, permissionless central bank which provides a "monetary consitution" to a stable, depoliticized currency for the global market.
+**Decentral bank** is a peer-to-peer, permissionless central bank which provides a "monetary consitution" to a stable, depoliticized currency for the global market.

-For overall specifications, read the whitepaper DecentralBank.md.
+For overall specifications, read the whitepaper Decentralbank.md.

 Current work is being done so that Decentral Bank Branch contracts support ETH and EOS ledgers with ETH and EOS as the first 2 assets accepted.
 Bank branch contract naming convention: {network_name}_{asset_name}_bank_branch